garciafederico/pyXspecCorner/README.md

 ### Description:

-The program will open two matplotlib windows, one with a corner plot and another one with a list of CheckButtons to interactively select the parameters to be plotted in the corner plot.
+The program will open two matplotlib windows, one with a corner plot and another one with a list of CheckButtons to interactively select the parameters to be plotted in the corner plot, and edit the individual titles/labels shown in the plot.

-The lasts CheckButtons in the list allows to turn on and off the smoothed 2D contours in the [Corner Plot](https://corner.readthedocs.io/), and to play with Titles and XYlabels in the plot.
+The three last CheckButtons in the list allows to turn on and off the smoothed 2D contours in the [Corner Plot](https://corner.readthedocs.io/), and to play with Titles and XYlabels in the plot.